Appeals Policy For Academic Decisions

 The following procedures are designed to provide a means for students to seek review of academic decisions alleged to be arbitrary and capricious.
 These academic decisions may involve non-admission to or dismissal from any UAF program that were made by a department or program through the department chair, or involve pass/fail decisions by a committee of faculty on non-course examinations (such as qualifying, comprehensive or thesis examinations) or satisfactory/unsatisfactory evaluations on student reviews (such as the annual review of graduate student performance).
 Before taking formal action, a student must attempt to resolve the issue informally.
 A student who files a written request for review under the following procedures shall be expected to abide by the final disposition of the review, as provided below, and may not seek further review of the matter under any other procedure within the university.

-A. As used in the schedule for review of academic decisions, a class day is any day of scheduled instruction, excluding Saturday and Sunday, included on the academic calendar in effect at the time of a review.
+A. A class day is any day of scheduled instruction, excluding Saturday and Sunday, included on the academic calendar in effect at the time of a review, as defined in university regulations (R09.03.024).
 Final examination periods are counted as class days.

 D. The "dean/director" is the administrative head of the college or school offering the course or program from which the academic decision or action arises.
 For students at extended campuses the director of the campus may substitute for the dean/director of the unit offering the course or program.